Robustly overfitting latents for flexible neural image compression: Experiments

 \section{Experiments}

-In this section, we evaluate our best-performing method and compare it to the baselines with the true R-D loss performance $(\mathcal{\hat{L}})$, the difference between the method loss and true loss $( \mathcal{L} - \mathcal{\hat{L}})$, and corresponding PSNR and BPP plot that respectively expresses the image quality, and cost over $t$ training steps.
-Next, an in-depth analysis of the stability of each proposed method is shown, followed by an experiment that expresses changes in the true R-D loss performance when one interpolates between functions.
-Additionally, we evaluate the three-class rounding for each of the proposed methods.
-Finally, we show how our best-performing method performs on the Tecnick dataset and how the method can be deployed to partly move along the rate-distortion curve.
+In this section, we show the performance of our best-performing method in an R-D plot and compare it to the baselines.
+Further, we evaluate and compare the methods with the true R-D loss performance $(\mathcal{\hat{L}})$, the difference between the method loss and true loss $( \mathcal{L} - \mathcal{\hat{L}})$, and corresponding PSNR and BPP plot that respectively expresses the image quality, and cost over $t$ training steps.
+Finally, we show how our best-performing method performs on the Tecnick and CLIC dataset and show qualitative results.

 Following \cite{yang2020improving}, we run all experiments with temperature schedule $\tau(t) = \min(\exp\{-ct\}, \tmax)$, where $c$ is the temperature rate determining how fast temperature $\tau$ is decreasing over time, $t$ is the number of train steps for the refinement of the latents and $\tmax \in (0, 1)$ determines how soft the latents start the refining procedure.
 Additionally, we refine the latents for $t=2000$ train iterations, unless specified otherwise.
-For more hyperparameter settings, see Section~\ref{sec:settings}.
-Further, the experimental results are obtained from a pre-trained model trained with $\lambda=0.01$.
+See Section~\ref{sec:settings} for the hyperparameter settings.